millaw/CUNY-CPT/README.md

 - Extract the ZIP file to your computer
 - Upload the cuny-letters-cpt folder to your wp-content/plugins directory
 - In your WordPress admin, go to Plugins → Installed Plugins
-- Find "CUNY Letters CPT" and click "Activate"
+- Find "CUNY CPT & Office Extension" and click "Activate"
 - Go to Settings → Permalinks and click "Save Changes" to flush rewrite rules

 ## Usage

 ### Creating Offices

-- Navigate to Letters → Offices in your WordPress admin
+- Navigate to CPT → Offices in your WordPress admin
 - Click "Add New Office"
 - Enter the office name and optional description
 - Click "Add New Office"

-### Adding Letters

-- Navigate to Letters → Add New
-- Enter the letter title and content
-- In the "Offices" meta box, select the appropriate office(s)
-- Set any other desired post attributes (featured image, excerpt, etc.)
-- Click "Publish"

-### Displaying Letters
+### Displaying Post

 Letters will automatically appear with the following URL structure:
 `yourdomain.com/letters/office-name/letter-title`